Searching for Invariant Solutions to Wall-Bounded Flows using Resolvent-Based Optimisation: Introduction

 The numerical methods employed to find ECSs are generally divided into local and global approaches.
 Local methods, primarily shooting algorithms, are initialised with a flow snapshot that is evolved forward over the current period, with the mismatch between initial and final states used to update both the initial condition and the period.
 Examples include \citet{christiansen1997}, \citet{tomoaki2000}, \citet{kawahara2001}, \citet{sanchez2004}, \citet{veen2006}, \citet{cvitanovic2010}, and \citet{chandler2013}.
 Shooting algorithms are typically combined with a Newton–Krylov iteration, where the Jacobian system is solved by GMRES \citep{saad1986} to avoid explicit formation and prohibitive memory costs.
-However, this approach is highly sensitive to initial conditions due to the chaotic nature of the dynamics, requiring initialisation from close recurrences.
-Convergence becomes increasingly difficult for longer periods.
-To address this, multiple-shooting methods \citep{christiansen1997} replace the single trajectory with shorter segments matched simultaneously, improving conditioning and enabling parallel computation \citep{sanchez2004}.
+However, this approach is highly sensitive to initial conditions due to the chaotic nature of the dynamics. { Robust methods to generate initial guesses include close recurrences generated from time integration \citep{viswanath2007,schneider2022,redfern2024}, project-then-search \citep{sharma2020}, or Reynolds continuation from known solutions \citep{schneider2023}, all of which become more difficult to use for longer periods and higher-dimensional problems.} To address this, multiple-shooting methods \citep{christiansen1997} replace the single trajectory with shorter segments matched simultaneously, improving conditioning and enabling parallel computation \citep{sanchez2004}.
 Further robustness is achieved by adding a hookstep to the Newton–GMRES iteration \citep{dennis1996,viswanath2007,viswanath2009}, which, when combined with multiple-shooting methods, represents the most effective way of computing invariant solutions in fluid flows.
 Nevertheless, challenges remain as the system size grows \citep{veen2019}.